Back to Tax

 How much is the Best Start payment in NZ?

-Best Start is $73 per week per child for the first year of a child’s life, regardless of family income.
-This is paid as a tax credit through IRD or as a regular payment from MSD (Work and Income).
-For years 2 and 3, the same $73/week is paid only if family income is below $79,000; above that threshold the payment abates by 21 cents per dollar of additional income, cutting out at around $97,090 of family income.
+Best Start is $4,041 a year per child (about $77 per week) for children under 3, paid as a tax credit through IRD or as a regular payment from MSD (Work and Income).
+From 1 April 2026 it is income-tested from year 1 for children born on or after that date: the full payment applies if family income is up to $79,000, and above that it abates by 21 cents per dollar of additional income, cutting out at around $98,243 of family income.
+Children born before 1 April 2026 keep a non-abated first year and are income-tested only from year 2.
 Source: IRD — Best Start.

 Who is eligible for Best Start?